 We encounter God in an intimate relationship through daily prayer, the sacraments and the Scriptures.

-I was incredibly blessed to play four unforgettable years of college football alongside my brother Ben.
-Now, I’m honored and grateful for the opportunity to give back and serve the students and community at the University of Idaho – the place that shaped me.
+I was blessed to play four unforgettable years of college football alongside my brother Ben.
+After that, I served for a year at the University of Idaho – the place that shaped me.
 Go Vandals!

 I was named after Brother Mathias Barrett, an Irish-Catholic brother who started the first homeless shelter in my hometown of Albuquerque, New Mexico.
 My family has a history of service.
 My uncle was born with hydrocephalus, a severe form of autism.
 He wasn’t supposed to survive his birth, but by the grace of God lived nine wonderful years.
 As a result, in 1989, my grandma opened up a for-profit business with the mission to employ people with special needs.
 Today, my mom runs that same business.
 Service and mission is a part of my legacy.